yuahmed/dig245-hello-world/README.md

 ## Setup

-Fork this repository and clone it to the `critical-web-design` folder on your machine.
+[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repository and [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) it to the `Sites` folder on your machine.

 ## Code